 - H. Noel Fieldhouse Award for Distinguished Teaching

 The Associate Dean (Research and Graduate Studies) presents this award annually to a faculty member who has made outstanding research contributions to their field.
 The award alternates between "emerging" and "senior" scholars.

-In 2019-2020, the award will be given to a senior—a scholar more than 10 years from the completion of the PhD.
+In 2020-2021, the award will be given to an emerging scholar—a scholar less than 10 years from the completion of the PhD.

-Nominations require a cover letter (two pages maximum) identifying the nominee and describing the candidate's research achievements, and a copy of the candidate's curriculum vitae.
+Nominations require a cover letter (2 pages maximum) identifying the nominee and describing the candidate's research achievements, and a copy of the candidate's full curriculum vitae.

 Nominations are solicited from Chairs and Directors, but may also be submitted from departments’ awards committees or from other members of the academic staff.

 Please submit nominations electronically to kathleen.holden [at] mcgill.ca (Kathleen Holden).